 On July 13, 2018, Tesla signed an agreement with the Shanghai Municipal Government to build its first factory in China.
 Then in just six months, the factory broke ground.
 A year later, the first batch of Model 3 was delivered.
 By October, the Chinese-made Model 3s are already shipping to Asia and Europe.
 There's no better example of "China speed" than the existence of the Gigafactory 3.

-White shuttle busses filled with Tesla workers are also commonly seen around the factory.
+White shuttle buses filled with Tesla workers are also commonly seen around the factory.
 2020 saw Tesla's stock price rose six-fold.
 In the third quarter, the production of Tesla EVs reached 145,000 units, a 51% year-over-year up.
 It is, however, these workers, who are barely distinguishable with their reflective suits and safety hats, that contributed the most to Tesla's record-breaking performance throughout 2020, as output at Tesla factories located in both US and Europe continue to suffer from the extended COVID-19 pandemic.